Cockapoo Advice guide (Before you buy)

 Housebreaking

 House and crate training go hand in hand.
-A crate-trained Spoodle will not defecate or urinate in its den as dogs are hygienic.
+A crate-trained Spoodle will not defecate or urinate in its den as dogs are hygienic creatures.

-Have a designated potty spot, preferably outdoors or on puppy pads.
-When using potty pads, place them close to the door as you slowly work outdoors as he learns to associate the door with relieving himself.
+Have a designated potty spot preferably, outdoors or on puppy pads.
+When using potty pads, place them close to the door as you slowly work your way outdoor as he learns to associate the door with relieving himself.
 Progressively, train the pup to ring a bell whenever he has to go out.

 Establish a routine for better adjustment.
-Feed the pup at the same time each day and take him out after each meal, before and after sleep, and after a walk or play session or when he shows signs he needs to relieve himself such as circling, sniffing, agitation, whining, etc.
+Feed the pup at the same time each day and take him out after each meal, before and after sleep, and after a walk or play session or each time he shows signs he needs to relieve himself such as circling, sniffing, agitation, whining, and so on.

 Puppies have less bladder control and need frequent bathroom breaks and attention to their body language.
 Because of this, the pup should not be left unattended for long periods.

 Praise the pup for properly relieving himself and use treats to reinforce it.
 Accidents are going to happen.
-Don’t punish the dog; clean to eradicate any odor to prevent the pup from returning to that spot.
+Don’t punish the dog instead clean to eradicate any odor to prevent the pup from going to that spot again.

 Cockckerpoodle puppy